helium/HIP/0053-mobile-dao.md

 # **Mobile subDAO core jobs-to-be-done**

-[HIP 51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) proposed that each subDAO operate as a sovereign economics and governance layer.
+[HIP-51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) proposed that each subDAO operate as a sovereign economics and governance layer.
 The Helium Mobile Network subDAO has seven core functions